Nottingham Score for Breast Cancer

 Answer:

-- Tubule formation – or how much the tumor looks like normal cell structure.
+- Tubule formation: How much the tumor looks like normal cell structure.

-- Mitotic activity – or how fast cells are dividing or reproducing.
+- Mitotic activity: How fast cells are dividing or reproducing.

-Each characteristic is given a score from 1 to 3, with 1 being the closest to normal and 3 being the most abnormal.
+Your Nottingham score is the total of 3 numbers.
+Each characteristic listed above is given a score from 1 to 3.
+1 is the closest to normal and 3 is the most abnormal.
 These 3 scores are added together, making the Nottingham Score.
-The minimum score possible is 3 (1+1+1) and the maximum possible is 9 (3+3+3).
+The lowest score possible is 3 (1+1+1) and the highest is 9 (3+3+3).

 The total score is assigned to a grade:

-- Grade I is assigned for a total score of 3 to 5.
+- Grade I (one) if your total score is 3 to 5.
 This is also called well differentiated.

-- Grade II is assigned for a total score of 6 to 7.
+- Grade II (two) if your total score is 6 or 7.
 This is also called moderately differentiated.

-- Grade III is assigned for a total score of 8-9.
+- Grade III (three) if your total score is 8 or 9.
 This is also called poorly differentiated.

 Grade I cancers tend to be less aggressive.
-They are also more often estrogen receptor-positive (ER+).
-Grade III cancers tend to be more aggressive and are more likely to be “triple-negative” – or negative for hormone (ER & PR) and HER2 receptors.
+They are often estrogen receptor-positive (ER+).
+Grade III cancers tend to be more aggressive and more likely to be triple-negative breast cancer.
+This means the cancer is negative for ER (estrogen receptor) and PR (progesterone receptor) hormones and HER2 receptors.